AlmondWhite/AlmondWhite/_posts/2020-03-12-why-you-shouldnt-trust-alexa.markdown

 >"Amazon, which wasn't named as a surveillance partner in the leaked NSA documents, publishes the least amount of data in its reports.
 By comparison, each report has just three pages and contains only basic information, like how many requests the company received and how many were approved or denied.
 Unlike other companies, Amazon doesn't even say how many customers were affected.
-By that logic, a single government data request could amount to any number of customers or potentially all its customers.[…] “ <cite>- ZDNet</cite>
+By that logic, a single government data request could amount to any number of customers or potentially all its customers.[...] “ <cite>- ZDNet</cite>

 Just as interesting, the ZDNet article also reports that a freedom of information request was filed by the site Gizmodo in 2016 to verify if the FBI had ever wiretapped an Echo as part of a criminal case: